 Any new extension work must be approved by WG2 before the actual consolidation and review can be formally carried out.
 There are no fixed rules to initiate a new extension.
-Normally, some member bodies would first initiate it by submitting a proposal which states the need of a required repertoire.
+Normally, some member bodies would initiate it by submitting a proposal which states the need of a required repertoire.
 Submission of proposals must follow the principles and procedures stated in this document.
 The IRG would first review the proposal and confirm that it is within the IRG scope.

-Taking into consideration of the urgency, the justification and the repertoire size in the proposal, and the current workload of the IRG, the IRG may take one of the following actions.
+Taking into considerations of (1) the urgency, (2) the justification and the repertoire size of the proposal, and (3) the current workload of the IRG, the IRG may take one of the following actions.

 - a.
 Endorse the proposal and submit it to WG2 for approval. - b.
-Request other member bodies to submit characters of similar nature so as to estimate the real workload before submitting to WG2 for endorsement. - c.
-Accept the proposal as a contribution to an ongoing IRG work item. - d.
-Reject the proposal with justifications.
-A rejected proposal may be revised and re-submitted to the IRG
+Request other member bodies to submit characters of similar nature so as to estimate the real workload before submitting the proposal to WG2 for endorsement. - c.
+Accept the proposal as a contribution to an ongoing IRG work item. - Reject the proposal with justifications.
+A rejected proposal may be revised and re-submitted to the IRG.